September 12 – 13, 2020 | St. Francis College | Brooklyn, NY

-Slice’s seventh annual writers’ conference will draw more than 130 agents, authors, editors, and publishing pros.
-Our panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
+Slice’s 10th annual writers’ conference will draw more than 100 agents, authors, editors, and publishing pros.
+Our panels, roundtable discussions, and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer’s career.
 But a book deal is just the beginning of a writer’s professional journey.
 We invite leading professionals to offer trade secrets about how they transform a great story into a bestselling book (and what writers can do to help them get there).

-All applications to attend the conference in person must be reviewed and accepted by our editorial committee before enrollment is confirmed.
-Please don’t be intimidated!
+All applications must be reviewed and accepted by our editorial committee before enrollment is confirmed.
 Applications are reviewed to ensure that our programming aligns with what you hope to learn about writing and publishing.
 We also want to be sure that each attendee is dedicated to a long-term writing project, even if it’s in its early stages.

-Standard in-person registration includes access to panels and lunch events for one or two days, depending on the ticket selected.
-You also have the option to add 1-on-1 meetings and craft workshops after your enrollment is confirmed.
+Standard registration includes access to panels and lunch events for one or two days, depending on the ticket selected.
+You also have the option to add 1-on-1 meetings and breakout sessions once your application has been accepted.